texastribune/scuole-data/README.md

   - county (3 digits)
 - There's an unnecessary apostrophe added in the "DISTRICT", "COUNTY", "REGION" and "CAMPUS" columns

-You have the option [this Python notebook](https://github.com/texastribune/scuole-data/blob/master/Editing%20campus%2C%20district%2C%20region%20and%20county%20codes.ipynb) in this repository that uses the zfill() function to fill in all of the leading zeroes and also removes unnecessary apostrophes in their respective columns.
+You have the option [this Jupyter notebook](https://github.com/texastribune/scuole-data/blob/master/Editing%20campus%2C%20district%2C%20region%20and%20county%20codes.ipynb) in this repository that uses the zfill() function to fill in all of the leading zeroes and also removes unnecessary apostrophes in their respective columns.
 Be sure to run it for the district, campus, region and state dataset.
-In addition, there is [this one](https://github.com/texastribune/scuole-data/blob/master/delete_apostrophes.ipynb) that you only have to run once (although not sure if it runs the zfill() function for campuses and districts).
+In addition, there is [this Jupyter notebook](https://github.com/texastribune/scuole-data/blob/master/delete_apostrophes.ipynb) that you only have to run once (although not sure if it runs the zfill() function for campuses and districts).

 Also, for the 2021-22 TAPR data, the SAT and ACT headers had random letters that were lowercased.
 Make sure the column headers are capitalized.
 This step is written in both Python notebooks.